x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 <tr class="odd">
 <td>Suggested replies</td>
 <td>On</td>
-<td><p>By default, Outlook for Android suggests replies in the quick reply compose window.
-If you select a suggested reply, you can edit the reply before sending it.</p>
+<p>By default, Outlook for iOS and Android suggests replies in the quick reply compose window.
+If you select a suggested reply, you can edit the reply before sending it.</td>
-<p>This setting is only available for Outlook for Android.</p></td>
 <td>App default</td>
 </tr>
 <tr class="even">